vigneshkewk/ETA-Project/README.md

 The project is deployed using [Streamlit](https://streamlit.io/), which provides an interactive and intuitive UI for end users to input delivery details and get the predicted ETA.

-### Key Features of the Streamlit App:
-- User input for delivery distance, traffic, weather, etc.
-- Real-time predictions of delivery time.
-- Visualizations of model performance and results.

-## Setup Instructions